 - Capital grants and contributions from federal and state sources finance facilities and equipment purchases.
-In 2016, state grants totaling \$363,910 financed the renovation of SWT buses and financed a portion of the Eden Prairie garage and SW Village debt. - Unrestricted intergovernmental revenue includes both MVST and RAMVST.
-MVST increased by \$59,897 and RAMVST decreased by \$1,644,000 in 2016.
-The 2016 funding levels for MVST and RAMVST provided through the Metropolitan Council will be reduced in 2017.
-The reduction in 2017 RAMVST will reduce the fund balance to levels determined by the Metropolitan Council.
+In 2017, state grants totaling \$359,597 financed the renovation of SWT buses and financed a portion of the Eden Prairie garage and SW Village debt. - Unrestricted intergovernmental revenue includes both MVST and RAMVST.
+MVST increased by \$247,010 and RAMVST decreased by \$688,000 in 2017.
+The 2017 funding levels for MVST and RAMVST provided through the Metropolitan Council will increase in 2018 under a new RAMVST shared revenue program approved by the Metropolitan Council and the Suburban Transit Providers (SWT is a member of the Suburban Transit Providers).